lannes/Flutter-AdaptiveCards/README.md

 ## Open TODO items
 * Add template and data json merge support
 * Inject locale behavior in more places
-* Switch to Cupertino date/time pickers when running on IoS
 * Data merge changes - possibly related to template
   * `InitData` / `InitInput` should be rethought or replaced with templates
     * `initData` currently injected directly into a widget